 Shortfall Event — event in the protocol causing a state of deficit for the liquidity providers.
 Can be caused by a smart contract risk (bugs, hacks, etc.), liquidation risk (e.g. risk of failure of an asset that is being used as collateral), or price-oracle risk (risk of the oracle not properly updating prices).

 Staking — provision of several types of tokens to the Staking Module to increase the safety of the protocol and receipt of AGF tokens as rewards.
-By staking tokens, a user accepts the risk of slashing a part of their stake in case of a Shortfall Event.
-The tokens that are accepted to the Staking Module include: AGF tokens, agTokens, and DEX LP tokens (AGF/ETH pool tokens from Uniswap, SushiSwap, and Balancer).
+By staking tokens, a user accepts the risk of slashing a part (up to 30%) of their stake in case of a Shortfall Event.
+The tokens that are accepted to the Staking Module include agTokens and Uni v2 AGF-ETH tokens.